White House aides try disappearing act amid impeachment talk

 Tim Murtaugh, the Trump campaign’s communications director, said the campaign team speaks with its counterparts at the White House every day and work in tandem.

 “At all times we take our lead from the White House,” he said.
-“The president is our boss and we are an extension of him we make made all of our decisions accordingly.”
+“The president is our boss, and we are an extension of him.
+We make all of our decisions accordingly.”

 Follow Colvin on Twitter at https://twitter.com/colvinj